Hardware Trojans from Invisible Inversions: On the Trojanizability of Standard Cell Libraries: Abstract

 \section{Abstract}

 At S\&P 2023, Puschner~\etal made a valuable dataset for hardware Trojan detection research publicly available.
 It contains a complete set of \acf{SEM} images of four different digital \acp{IC} fabricated at progressively smaller semiconductor technology nodes.
 Puschner~\etal reported preliminary evidence that feature sizes affect Trojan detection performance, but they were unable to disentangle effects caused by insertion strategies or by degrading image quality from those intrinsic to the underlying standard cell libraries.
 Distinguishing those causes, however, is crucial to understand whether improved tooling (\eg, higher resolution imaging equipment) can remove the observed technology bias, or whether susceptibility to stealthy hardware Trojans is indeed an inherent property of a cell library.
 In this work, we dive deep into the S\&P 2023 dataset to answer these questions.
-We first show that, using Puschner~\etal's metrics, such a separation is indeed difficult to establish.
-We then devise alternative metrics to more meaningfully assess and compare the potential susceptibility of standard cell libraries.
-We find clear differences between the evaluated libraries.
-However, in all cases we identify cells that implement distinct logic functions yet are visually indistinguishable in \ac{SEM} images.
+We devise alternative metrics to those of Puschner~\etal, in order to assess and compare the potential susceptibility of standard cell libraries more meaningfully.
+We find clear differences between the evaluated process nodes.
+However, in all cases we identify cells that implement distinct logic functions yet are visually indistinguishable in backside \ac{SEM} images.
 We exploit this property to construct stealthy, standard-cell-based hardware Trojans and present a concrete case study: a privilege-escalation backdoor in an Ibex RISC-V core.
 Our results demonstrate that cell libraries can -- and \emph{should} -- be evaluated for their potential \enquote{Trojanizability}, and we recommend practical defenses.